[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me

 • Socks can be reversed.

-• Final version has red collar (also seen as a lightweight)
+• The late 1970s version had a red collar (also seen as a zombie and a lightweight)

 • The original black shorts version of 1963-64 is too early for this figure.

-• Alternate version of the 1968-80 kit, where the stripes are the same colours but painted around the other way (i.e. claret stripes on light blue, rather than light blue stripes on claret).
-A number have been seen in collecting circles, all in mid/late 1960s boxes.
+• There is an alternate version of the 1968-80 kit, where the stripes are the same colours but painted around the other way (i.e. claret stripes on light blue, rather than light blue stripes on claret).
+A number have been seen in collecting circles, all in mid/late 1960s boxes. (in real life Crystal Palace wore it that way around in 1966-67 only).

 "With Trim" 1970-1973 Tangerine Gold, Tangerine, and possibly Amber